abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 It’s important to investigate in these ways and to stretch our capabilities.
-Whether we are developing our formal, solitary practice or engaged in our communal duties, we try to let go of that sense of comfort seeking and undermine the underlying tendencies that cause us complication and difficulty.
+Whether we are developing our formal, solitary practice or engaged in our communal duties, we try to let go of that sense of comfort-seeking and undermine the underlying tendencies that cause us complication and difficulty.

 # Abhayagiri Is Complete